+\begin{remark} It follows from the proof that there are natural actions of the braid group on the cohomology $H^{2k}(\on{Fano}_{i-1}^{2n},\bC)$ and the vector space $L_j$ and the isomorphism in the theorem is compatible with those actions. \end{remark} \begin{remark} The Fano varieties $\on{Fano}_{i}^{2n}$ have a concrete interpretation as moduli space of parabolic vector bundles (with extra structure) on $\bbP^1$ (see \cite{C}).
+Thus the theorem above provides a method to compute the cohomology of those moduli spaces. \end{remark}

-In \S\ref{sec-stalks} we establish a remarkable isomorphism of the cohomology of the stalks of IC-sheaves attached to nilpotent orbits of order 2 and the cohomology of stalks of IC-sheaves for $\mathfrak{sp}$ in the classical case.
-The proofs of results in this section are independent of the other sections, and the results are used in \S\ref{sec orbits of order 2} and in \S\ref{sec-Fano}.
+To prove our main theorems we establish and make use of an interesting isomorphism of the cohomology of the stalks of IC sheaves attached to nilpotent orbits of order 2 and the cohomology of stalks of IC sheaves attached to nilpotent orbits in the symplectic Lie algebra $\mathfrak{sp}(2n)$ in the classical case.
+This is done in \S\ref{sec-stalks}.
+The proofs of the results in this section are independent of the other sections and the results are used in \S\ref{sec orbits of order 2} and in \S\ref{sec-Fano}.